vijayetar/data-structures-and-algorithms-python/dsa/challenges/array_reverse/README.md

   * Approach & Efficiency
   I decided to choose the for loop to iterate over the list and then make a new array and mutate it with appending the next number into it, until the for loop was completed.
 The original array was left unchanged.
+  The second style was just swapping the elements on the opposite ends of the list.
+I think this more efficient and takes up less memory without creating a new list.

-  This is inefficient due to selecting the for loop, which affects __time__ in linear manner, and the __efficiency__ is affected in a exponential manner as I have to create another list and then print it.
-It also uses up too much __memory__.
+  However, both are inefficient due to selecting the for loop, which affects __time__ in linear manner, and the __efficiency__ is affected in a exponential manner.
+Both also uses up too much __memory__.

   * The built in reverse() is a generator and saves time and is efficient.